Species: Brown Smoothhound (Mustelus henlei)

 Freaking out like a small child who’s just been granted his heart’s desire, the two-foot creature writing on my hook made my day.

-He wasn’t too impressed with the Brown Smoothhound I’d just caught, but he appreciated my enthusiasm.
+The captain wasn’t too impressed with the Brown Smoothhound I’d just caught, but he appreciated my enthusiasm.

 Ben caught one early, too, and after we’d posed for a few quick pictures, he tossed back the relatively harmless little sharks.